 It’s fast and easy to get a Montana fishing license

-If you’re reading this article, you must be planning to do some fishing in Montana.
+If you’re reading this article, you must be planning a trip to do some fishing in Montana.

 Well, lucky you.